davidsbatista/davidsbatista.net/_posts/2018-10-21-Neural-NER-Systems.md

 ### __Architecture__

-This proposed system is very similar to the previous one.
-The authors use convolutional neural networks (CNNs) to encode character-level information of a word into its character-level representation.
-Then combine character- and word-level representations and feed them into bi-directional LSTM (BLSTM) to model context information of each word.
+This system is very similar to the previous one.
+The authors use a Convolutional Neural Networks (CNN) to encode character-level information of a word into its character-level representation.
+Then combine character- and word-level representations and feed them into bidirectional LSTM to model context information of each word.
 Finally, the output vectors of BLSTM are fed to the CRF layer to jointly decode the best label sequence.
 <figure>
   <img style="width: 42.5%; height: 42.5%" src="/assets/images/2018-10-21_end_to_ent2.png">
-  <figcaption><b>TODO: descrever</b></figcaption>
+  <figcaption><b>Model Architecture.</b> <br>(Image taken from (Ma and Hovy 2016))</figcaption>
 </figure>